KarenErrou/Wedding-Planner/README.md

 # Wedding Planner Website

-This is a university project done in a database course in my Bachelor studies in computer science (year 2016).
+This is a university project.

-This project was done in a group of two.
+This project was done in a group of two:
+- Karen Errou
+- Rita Dib

 The subject concerns a web site for wedding shopping.
 It contains:
   - Consultation of the catalogs.
 (Open for all visitors)
   - Selling, loaning or fitting items.
 (Open for only registered users)
   - Reserve music and venues.
 (Open for only registered users)
   - Add items, music, venues to user’s favorite list.
 (Open for only registered users)
-  - Registration’s management.
+  - Management Registration.

 A user can be wither admin or a client.